-Upon applying to JAS Sixth Form, students will be invited to attend a guidance interview with a member of the Sixth Form or Leadership team.
+Upon applying to JAS Sixth Form, students will be invited to attend a guidance interview with a member of the Year 11 or Sixth Form team.
 Guidance interviews provide personalised advice based on a student's aspirations and aim to inform them of appropriate courses and pathways.
 We know that there is an apparent correlation between a student's passion and their likelihood to succeed, therefore whether attending a guidance interview or independently perusing our academic provision, we advise students to consider, first, their interest and enthusiasm for the subject; second, the potential to access university courses; and, third, to think about their career aspirations.
-We are offering A Levels and the BTEC Subsidiary Diploma (equivalent to 1 A level), BTEC Diploma (equivalent to two A Levels) and the BTEC Extended Diploma (equivalent to 3 A levels).
+We are offering A Levels and the BTEC Subsidiary Diploma (equivalent to one A level), and BTEC Diploma (equivalent to two A Levels).